Teak: Cultivation

-Teak's natural oils make it useful in exposed locations, and make the timber termite- and pest-resistant.
+Teak's natural oils make it useful in exposed locations and make the timber termite- and pest-resistant.
 Teak is durable even when not treated with oil or varnish.
 Timber cut from old teak trees was once believed to be more durable and harder than plantation-grown teak.
 Studies have shown that plantation teak performs on par with old-growth teak in erosion rate, dimensional stability, warping, and surface checking, but is more susceptible to colour change from UV exposure.

-The vast majority of commercially harvested teak is grown on teak plantations found in Indonesia and controlled by Perum Perhutani (a state owned forest enterprise) that manages the country's forests.
+The vast majority of commercially harvested teak is grown on teak plantations found in Indonesia and controlled by Perum Perhutani (a state-owned forest enterprise) that manages the country's forests.
 The primary use of teak harvested in Indonesia is in the production of outdoor teak furniture for export.
-Nilambur in Kerala, India, is also a major producer of teak, and is home to the world's oldest teak plantation.
+Nilambur in Kerala, India, is also a major producer of teak and is home to the world's oldest teak plantation.

-Teak consumption raises a number of environmental concerns, such as the disappearance of rare old-growth teak.
+Teak consumption raises several environmental concerns, such as the disappearance of rare old-growth teak.
 However, its popularity has led to growth in sustainable plantation teak production throughout the seasonally dry tropics in forestry plantations.
 The Forest Stewardship Council offers certification of sustainably grown and harvested teak products.
 Propagation of teak via tissue culture for plantation purposes is commercially viable.

 Teak plantations were widely established in Equatorial Africa during the Colonial era.
 These timber resources, as well as the oil reserves, are at the heart of the current (2014) South Sudanese conflict.

 Much of the world's teak is exported by Indonesia and Myanmar.
-There is also a rapidly growing plantation grown market in Central America (Costa Rica) and South America.
-With a depletion of remaining natural hectares of teak forests, a growth in plantations in Latin America is expected to rise.
+There is also a rapidly growing plantation-grown market in Central America (Costa Rica) and South America.
+With a depletion of remaining natural hectares of teak forests, growth in plantations in Latin America is expected to rise.

 Hyblaea puera, commonly known as the teak defoliator, is a moth native to southeast Asia.
-It is a teak pest whose caterpillar feeds on teak and other species of trees common in the region of southeast Asia.
+It is a teak pest whose caterpillar feeds on teak and other species of trees common in the region of Southeast Asia.